 For fans of art and film, there's no better place in the city (and some might argue the United States) than the Museum of Modern Art (MoMA) to see what's happening in the modern creative scene today.

 Founded in 1929, MoMA's collection includes examples of modern art from the late nineteenth century until today.
 Their collection represents the diverse forms of visual expression that encompass modern art, including paintings, sculptures, photographs, films, drawings, illustrations, architecture, and design.

-First opened in 1929, MoMA was the first museum in the world to focus on modern art.
-Their permanent collection features 135,000 paintings, prints, photographs, drawings, sculptures, films, and design objects.
+First opened in 1929, MoMA was the first museum in the world to focus on modern art, and their permanent collection features over 135,000 pieces from every art medium known to man.
 Additionally, the MoMA hosts an ever-changing series of temporary exhibitions.
-Since the redesign and expansion of the Museum of Modern Art, its Manhattan location has nearly 50% more exhibition space on its six floors (not including the theaters housed downstairs).

 It would be virtually impossible to see the Museum's entire collection in a single visit, but daily Gallery Talks and the self-guided audio tours can greatly enhance your visit.
 Spending some time on the MoMA website can also help you prepare for your visit and identify particular pieces you'd like to see.

 An extensive redesign and expansion project started in 2017 and is expected to finish construction in 2019.
 The finished project is expected to increase its exhibition space by 150 percent in its Manhattan location's six floors.

 The Museum of Modern Art also offers an array of programs oriented toward children and families.
 You can also pick up the Family Guide at any information booth and the audio tour features a specific program geared toward engaging children with the art through interactive dialog and music.